 Notice and take-down policy

-What the SCT will do if you believe content in ERA infringes any person's rights, or applicable UK laws.
+What the Scholarly Communications Team will do if you believe content in Edinburgh Research Archive infringes any person's rights, or applicable UK laws.

 On receipt of your complaint, Scholarly Communications Team staff will: